 Paramount has applied for a Permit term of five years.
-Paramount indicated the Project contains oil and gas infrastructure but are not producing; well and battery sites K-29, O-80, M-25, and F-25A have been suspended while F-25 has been abandoned.
-Compliance requirements for oil and gas wells which have been suspended or abandoned are outlined in OROGO Well Suspension and Abandonment Guidelines and
+Paramount indicated the Project contains oil and gas infrastructure but are not producing; wells N-65, O-15, B-41, C-02 have been suspended while C-76, F-66 and J-76 have been abandoned.
+Compliance requirements for oil and gas wells which have been suspended or abandoned are outlined in OROGO Well Suspension and Abandonment Guidelines and Interpretation Notes (2017).

-Interpretation Notes (2017)3.
 Based on the timelines for suspended and abandoned wells described in the OROGO (2017), the requested term of five years is appropriate.

 Board staff note that permits can be granted for a period of five years, plus a two-year extension (for a total of seven years).
-Section 26(2) of the Waters Act/subsection 72(2) of the MVRMA allows for licences to be issued for a term not exceeding 25 years.
+Section 26(2) of the Waters Act/subsection 72(2) of the MVRMA allows for licenses to be issued for a term not exceeding 25 years.
 A decision is required on the terms.